Directives

 INCBIN, BINCLUDE

-- File is loaded fully in memory before being sliced depending on arguments.
+Description: Include binary file content.
+Fname can be built with variables.
+File is loaded fully in memory before being sliced depending on arguments.

 Example: